-10. Move from Segment Register with 32-bit Destination
+10. Move from 16-bit Segment/System Register to 32-bit Destination

-This clarifies how the MOV r/m16, Sreg instruction behaves with various operands and operand sizes.
-When a 32-bit operand size is selected, and the destination is a register, the 16-bit segment register is copied into the lower 16 bits of destination register, and the upper 16 bits of the destination register are undefined.
+This clarifies how certain instructions (which imply a 16-bit operand size) behave with various operands and operand sizes.
+These instructions are: MOV r/m16, Sreg; STR r/m16; SLDT r/m16; and SMSW r/m16.
+When a 32-bit operand size is selected, and the destination is a register, the 16-bit source operand is copied into the lower 16 bits of the destination register are undefined.
 With a 16 bit operand size and a register operand, only the lower 16 bits of the destination register are affected (the upper 16 bits remain unchanged).
-With a memory operand, the 16 bit segment register value is written to memory as a 16 bit quantity, regardless of operand size.
-Thus, 32-bit software should always treat the destination operand as 16-bits, and mask bits 16-31 if necessary.
+With a memory operand, the source is written to memory as a 16-bit quantity, regardless of operand size.
+Thus, 32-bit software should always treat the destination as 16-bits, and mask bits 16-31 if necessary.